defdefred/Remotty/README.md

 ```
 Enaling/Disabling the USB serial console is resetting `/dev/ttyUSB0` permission.
 You need to `chmod 666 /dev/ttyUSB0` it.

 ### agetty did not start on /dev/ttyUSBx
 Did you customize the systemd service as advised?

+### ESP32 is in undefined state
+You can reset it by reflashing it.

 ## Next ideas

 ### Hard Reset server with ATX
 http://michael.stapelberg.ch/posts/2022-10-09-remote-power-button/

 ### Using true serial console to access old computer
 Need to find a old equipment with RS-232 console...